gitlab-sshd

 - PROXY protocol:

-supports the PROXY protocol, allowing it to run behind proxy servers like HAProxy.
+gitlab-sshdsupports the PROXY protocol, allowing it to run behind proxy servers like HAProxy.
 This feature is not enabled by default but can be enabled. - SSH certificates:

-does not support SSH certificates.
+gitlab-sshddoes not support SSH certificates.
 For more information, see issue 655. - 2FA recovery codes:

-does not support 2FA recovery code regeneration.
-Attempting to run2fa_recovery_codes
+gitlab-sshddoes not support 2FA recovery code regeneration.
+Attempting to run2fa_recovery_codesresults in the error:remote: ERROR: Unknown command: 2fa_recovery_codes.
+See the discussion for details.

 The capabilities of GitLab Shell extend beyond Git operations and can be used for various SSH-based interactions with GitLab.